ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/instructions-and-interpreters.md

 ColdFusion is an **interpreted** programming language which means it can’t run on your processor directly, it has to be fed into a middleman called the Java Virtual Machine in the form of Java Bytecode.
+It is also a dynamic language, meaning you do not have the **typed** restrictions a compile-time language like Java has.
+This means you have greater flexibility as the engine actually infers the types for you (Lucee).

 The ColdFusion engine will convert your markup into byte code and feed it into the Virtual Machine (VM) to execute it.
 The benefit to this approach is that you can write ColdFusion code once and, typically, execute it on many different operating systems and hardware platforms.